 The United States is also a party to the Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR), a part of the Antarctic Treaty System that promotes conservation of marine resources and limits fishing in the Southern Ocean.
 The U.S. Commissioner to CCAMLR is a State Department official who heads the U.S. delegation to the annual Commission meetings in Hobart, Australia.

 The Department of State strongly supported the 2007-2009 International Polar Year (IPY), an intense scientific campaign to explore new frontiers in polar science, improve our understanding of the critical role of the polar regions in global processes, and educate the public about the polar regions.
-The Department featured IPY and its accomplishments when the United States hosted the 50th anniversary Antarctic Treaty Consultative Meeting in Baltimore, Maryland in 2009.
+More recently, the U.S. led initiative to re-confirm the Treaty Parties’ commitment to the Madrid Protocol’s Mining Ban during the 2016 Antarctic Treaty meeting received unanimous support and was adopted by all Treaty Parties.

 More information about the State Department's role in promoting U.S. interests in Antarctica is available by contacting the Office of Ocean and Polar Affairs at (202) 647-0237 or by emailing Antarctica@state.gov.